gofed/gofed/ABOUT.md

 *_test.go sufix to devel subpackage.
 The aim is to ship only those files that are really needed in the devel subpackage.
 Other files with different extension than *.go can be inseparable part of the source codes.
-For example, files with *.s and *.proto extension have to be copied to the devel subpackage as well.
+For example, files with *.s and *.proto extension could be copied to the devel subpackage as well.
 Generated %install section covers only *.go files so it is up to a packager to choose the correct files and be familiar with the golang project.